Declarative Graphing

 The descriptor has a mapping between the variable names and their encoding type.

-and pass in multiple Channels for some variables.
+We use a different mark Point and pass in multiple Channels for some variables.

 chart2 = (AsVLDescriptor (pure Point) [("title", "Scatter")]